trevismd/statannotations/README.md

 - Optionally, custom p-values can be given as input.
       In this case, no statistical test is performed, but **corrections for multiple testing can be applied.**
-- And various fixes (see [CHANGELOG.md](`https://raw.githubusercontent.com/trevismd/statannotations/master/CHANGELOG.md)).
+- And various fixes (see [CHANGELOG.md](https://raw.githubusercontent.com/trevismd/statannotations/master/CHANGELOG.md)).
 ## Installation

-From version 0.3.0, the package is distributed on PyPi.
+From version 0.3.0 on, the package is distributed on PyPi.
 The latest stable release can be downloaded and installed with:
 ```bash
 pip install statannotations